ITensor/website/docs/tutorials/fermions/main.md

 within a single site.

-Using the "Cup", "Cdn", etc. operators in ITensor is _optional_ when doing measurements properties of MPS or when making your own MPO (not using AutoMPO).
+Using the "Cup", "Cdn", etc. operators in ITensor is _optional_ when doing measurements properties of MPS or when making your own MPO "by hand" (i.e. not using AutoMPO).
 It is often clearer to use the "Aup", "Adn", etc. operators because it makes it clear that one is working with hard-core bosons plus Jordan-Wigner string.

 On the other hand, if you want to create a Hamiltonian for a fermionic system using AutoMPO, using the operator